zhenliuZJU/huyingdong/_pages/about.md

 <!-- * B.S. in Communication Engineering, Hefei University of Technology, 2019
 * M.S. in Computer Science and Technology, Harbin Institute of Technology, 2021
 * Ph.D. in Computer Science and Technology, Harbin Institute of Technology, 2025 (expected) --> Hi, this is Yingdong Hu.
-I am a second-year (2023~) Ph.D. student in Electrical and Computer Engineering, the Hongkong University of Science and Technology, advised by Prof. [Jun ZHANG](https://eejzhang.people.ust.hk/home.html).
+I am a second-year (2023~) Ph.D. student in Electronic and Computer Engineering department, the Hongkong University of Science and Technology, advised by Prof. [Jun ZHANG](https://eejzhang.people.ust.hk/home.html).
 My research focuses on **Fast Reconstruction and Remote Representation**, including fast and dense 3D reconstruction, 3D streaming, holographic communication, etc.

 **I'm looking for cooperation in human reconstruction.
 Under/post-graduated students with interests are all welcome!!!**